rishirattanpal/Spitting-Barz/README.md

-<p align="right">Takes the current song you are playing in Spotify and prints the lyrics synced up</p>
+<p align="left">Takes the current song you are playing in Spotify and prints the lyrics synced up</p>